 Social activities have several benefits for elders, such as reducing cardiovascular, cancer, arthrosis, Alzheimer’s, and depression.
 Various ways can help seniors to be active.
 They can be a part of a community and do volunteering activities suitable for seniors or membership in several clubs.
 Seniors can engage in physical activities by going to the gym or learning a new language or skills.
 Language learning for seniors has many benefits.
 The important one is that they are less likely to suffer from mental diseases and common mental disorders.

 Libraries and community centers usually held training courses for older people to learn computer skills.
 It is also an excellent place to interact with other people.
 Using personal computers and tablet help elders to be in touch with their grandchildren.
 A tablet computer is helpful if they have a disability because they can sit easily, and the screen is clear and bright.

-Importance of Senior’s Community
+Importance of Senior Community

 Visiting elders helps them overcome stressful situations because when they have a family or friend to support them, they are likely to experience less illness.
 Social connection with family and friends is essential for seniors’ health.
-According to Brigham Young University and the University of North Carolina, the risk of death is 50% more in people with low social connection than those who has a strong social bond.
+According to Brigham Young University and the University of North Carolina, the risk of death is 50% more in people with low social connection than those who have a strong social bond.